jobdiogenes/py-metacom/README.md

-# py-metacom
+# Metacom - Metacommunity Analysis

-Python package version of R Metacom package
+This package is a rebuild of R metacom package.